GUIDE TO IMAGE SHARPENING

 Move your mouse over above images

-The value used for the "masking" setting used above was 25.
+The value used for the "masking" setting above was 25.

 Note how the masking/threshold setting was chosen so that only the edges of the cactus leaves are sharpened (corresponding to the white portions of the sharpening mask above).
 Such a mask was chosen because it doesn't worsen the appearance of image noise within the otherwise textureless areas of the image.
 Also note how image noise is more pronounced within the darker regions.